Fudan-HQLab/AiPPA/readme.md

 # AiPPA
 A GNN Model for Protein-Protein Affinity Prediction without Protein Complex
 ## Dependencies
-AiPPA was tested on Python 3.9 with PyG 2.3.
+AiPPA was build and tested on Python 3.9 with PyG 2.3.
 To install all dependencies, directly run:
 ```
 cd AiPPA-main
 conda env create -f environment.yml